-Desloratadine (Clarinex) is approved for the treatment of perennial
+Desloratadine is approved for the treatment of perennial

 and long term

 in people aged 6 months and older.
-For those who suffer from seasonal allergic rhinitis (SAR), the medicine can be used at age 2 years and up.
+For those who suffer from seasonal allergic rhinitis (SAR), the medication can be used at age 2 years and up.

 SAR (or hay fever) occurs during specific times of the year when allergens (things you are allergic to) are in the air.
 Seasonal allergies are usually at their peak during spring or fall.
 Perennial allergic rhinitis is related to allergies present year-round, such as cat, dog, or dustmite.